Sotera/zephyr-sample-project/README.md

 This Sample Project should serve as a starting point for your own implementation of Zephyr.
 In it you will find examples (some mature, some... less mature) of best ways of going about using Zephyr in:
  - A Map Reduce framework
- - A Storm framework
+ - A Storm framework (checkout the storm-dev branch)
- - Standalone (ultimately, this is for testing purposes, though you could shove it into a non-distributed system if you wanted)

-While we certainly intend on polishing the Storm and Spark Streaming portions more before the first release, they DO work now.
-However, don't be too surprised if it changes and your subsequent usage must change as well.
-In specific, the Storm portion has a very ugly configuration process for the ZephyrDriver..
+ - A Spark Streaming framework (checkout the spark-streaming-dev branch)

 Requirements
 --------------------
  - Gradle
- - Data (CSV is best, for now)
+ - Data (CSV is best, for now, though if you have XML with repeating elements, it should work too)

 Sample Project Core
 --------------------